torvalds/linux/Documentation/admin-guide/ramoops.rst

 Typically the default value of ``mem_type=0`` should be used as that sets the pstore mapping to pgprot_writecombine.
-Setting ``mem_type=1`` attempts to use ``pgprot_noncached``, which only works on some platforms.
+Setting ``mem_type=1`` attempts to use ``pgprot_yesncached``, which only works on some platforms.
 This is because pstore depends on atomic operations.
-At least on ARM, pgprot_noncached causes the memory to be mapped strongly ordered, and atomic operations on strongly ordered memory are implementation defined, and won't work on many ARMs such as omaps.
+At least on ARM, pgprot_yesncached causes the memory to be mapped strongly ordered, and atomic operations on strongly ordered memory are implementation defined, and won't work on many ARMs such as omaps.